Office of the Registrar

 Regis University maintains an educational record for each student who is or has been enrolled at the University.
 These records are maintained under the name submitted to the University on the Application for Admission.

 Any student desiring to change his/her name on educational records must submit a Change of Name Affidavit.
-These forms are available in the Office of the Registrar or online at www.regis.edu and must be notarized unless the request is made in person and photo identification is presented to a representative of the Office of the Registrar.
+These forms are available online at www.regis.edu and must be notarized unless the request is made in person and photo identification is presented to a representative of the Office of the Registrar.

 Transcript Requests